Agathokakological Nincompoop Monk

 Gregory: I’m sorr . . .
 Yes, I am.
 Of course!

 Dr. Ist: Then why are you worried about making mistakes when speaking?
-Isn’t it the natural state of an agathokakological nincompoop monk?
+Isn’t that the natural state of an agathokakological nincompoop monk?

 Gregory: Indubitably.
-You’re right.
-I only wish to make eye contact while saying something stupid to solidify my stance.
+I just wish to make eye contact while saying something stupid to solidify my stance.

 Dr. Ist: We’ll work on that too.
 Look, throw yourself out there, engage with people, and make mistakes.
 Some may take notes and be late to their destinations.
 Don’t worry about them.
-Do not be ashamed of your mistakes.
+Don’t be ashamed of your mistakes.
 Your verbal communication will improve with more exposure.

 Gregory: Mhm.